-Once started the test will run until the currently specified number of belt revolutions has been counted.
+Once started the test will run until the

+revolutions has been counted.
 (Refer to Menu 2).

 During this step the weight is totalised over the specified number of belt revolutions, after which time the totalisation is automatically stopped.
 If the Enter key is pressed during the test, then the totalisation will be terminated, with a mass total of zero.
 The test can be aborted at any time by pressing the Abort key.